 The layers in a deep learning model are connected in a network and these models are called neural networks, although they do not work much like a human brain.
 The layers can be connected in different configurations called network architectures.
-Three of the most common architectures used for text data are a recurrent neural network (RNN), a convolutional neural network (CNN), and long short-term memory (LSTM)7.
+Two of the most common architectures used for text data are a convolutional neural network (CNN), and long short-term memory (LSTM)9.
 These architectures sometimes incorporate word embeddings, as described in Chapter 5.

 |Machine learning||Deep learning|

 |Software is typically easier to install||Software can be more challenging to install|

 |Can achieve good performance with less data||Requires more data for good performance|

 |Depends on preprocessing to model more than very simple relationships||Can model highly complex relationships|

 Deep learning and more traditional machine learning algorithms are different, but the structure of the modeling process is largely the same, no matter what the specific details of prediction or algorithm are.

 A limited amount of data is available for any given modeling project, and this data must be allocated to different tasks to balance competing priorities.
 We espouse an approach of first splitting data in testing and training sets, holding the testing set back until all modeling tasks are completed, including feature engineering and tuning.
 This testing set is then used as a final check on model performance, to estimate how the final model will perform on new data.